 What’s A Good Lemon Pepper Substitute?

-Lemon peppers seasoning is a commonly used ingredient easy to make at home or buy from a local grocery store.
+Lemon pepper seasoning is a commonly used ingredient easy to make at home or buy from a local grocery store.
 If you have run out of this mix or don’t have the necessary ingredients to make it, then use an effective lemon pepper substitute that can render the same flavor to your recipe.

 Here are a few effective alternatives for lemon pepper to use in a pinch.